korivikishore1991PersonalStuff/Notes_and_Interview_questions/ETL_Using_Hive_AND_Python_UDFs.md

 ## Map-side joins
 Map-side joins can be tricky to configure and use properly.
 Here are a few pointers.
 ### Auto-convert to map-side join whenever possible
 Set the property hive.auto.convert.join to true in your Hive config and Hive will automatically try to convert the join to a map-side join, as long as the table fits below a certain size threshold.
 You can configure the maximum size with the property hive.smalltable.filesize.
 This will tell Hive what file size (or below) constitutes a small table.
 It's written in bytes expressed as a long (for example, 25000000L = 25M).
+This size is controlled by hive.mapjoin.smalltable.filesize
 ```SQL
 hive> set hive.auto.convert.join=true;
 hive> set hive.auto.convert.join.noconditionaltask=true;